 The Shonai region, a renowned rice-producing plain, is also referred to as a sake-producing region.
-Currently, 18 sake breweries are dotted across the plain.
+Currently, 18 sake breweries are scattered across the plain.
 The Oyama area, a town with a long-standing tradition of sake production, hosts “Oyama New Sake & Breweries Festival” annually on the second Saturday of February.
 We visited Mr. Toshihito Watarai, an 18th-generation brewer and head of the 400-year-old Watarai Sake Brewery.

 There are presently seven sake breweries in the city; four in the Oyama area, two in the Haguro area, and one in the Kushibiki area.
 Watarai Sake Brewery Co., Ltd., situated in the Oyama area, traces its origins in the west of Japan as far back as the 17th century.
 When the Watarai family settled in the Oyama area during the Genna era (1615-1624) of the Edo Period, which was reigned over by Hidetada Tokugawa, the second shogun, the brewery was already in business.
 Of all the breweries in Yamagata Prefecture, the Watarai is the fourth oldest.